nestharus/small-fast-router/docs/tickets.md

 - Implement direct memory access to String's underlying byte array:
   - Use VarHandles to access String's byte array without copying
   - Handle different String encodings (Latin1 vs. UTF-16)
-- Add fallback for platforms without SIMD support:
+- Add support for different vector species sizes:
-  - Implement non-SIMD versions of all vector operations
+  - Implement detection of platform's preferred vector species
-  - Add runtime detection of SIMD support
+  - Support for 64, 128, 256, and 512-bit vector operations
 **Acceptance Criteria:**
 - Vector API is correctly integrated
 - Direct memory access works for all String encodings
-- Fallback works on platforms without SIMD support
+- Support for different vector species sizes works correctly
 - Unit tests verify correct vector operations
-- No performance regression on non-SIMD platforms
+- Performance scales with vector size

 ### SFRT-010: Implement Vector Processing Strategy
 **Description:** Implement the overall vector processing strategy for route matching.
 **Technical Details:**
 - Implement the vector processing strategy as described in the design document:
-  - Scan forward along URI string, converting into vectors
+  - Vectors are pushed onto a stack as the trie is traversed
-  - Keep N vectors on a stack, popping them as they're consumed
+  - When a node fails to match, pop from the stack and backtrack
-  - Clear stack on match (set index to 0)
+  - When a node matches, continue traversing down the trie
-  - When hitting a wildcard, jump to string index + node byte length in URI string and clear stack
+  - When hitting a wildcard, jump to string index + node byte length in URI string and continue traversal
 - Optimize for common cases:
   - Most nodes will be 1 vector in size
   - Use specialized code paths for common cases